yvelikova/axway-open-docs/content/en/docs/contribution_guidelines/setup_work_locally.md

 To install `git-secrets`:

-1. Download the file [`git_secrets_setup.sh`](https://github.com/Axway/axway-open-docs/.github/scripts/git_secrets_setup.sh) and save it to your Documents directory on Windows.
-To download the file, right-click the **Raw** button at the top of the file and select **Save link as...**, and then open the file to check that it contains only the raw text and not HTML.
-2. Open an Ubuntu WSL window, and from your home directory run the script.
+1. Open an Ubuntu WSL window, and change the directory to `axway-open-docs`:

+    ```
+    cd axway-open-docs
+    ```

+2. Run the script.
 You will be asked for your Ubuntu password:

     ```
     bash git_secrets_setup.sh